Blood sport: Hunting and recreational fishing

-Animal rights and animal welfare advocates have extended the term blood sport to various types of hunting.
 Trophy hunting and fox hunting in particular have been disparaged as blood sports by those concerned about animal welfare, animal ethics and conservation.

-Recreational fishing has sometimes been described as a blood sport by those within the recreation.
+Recreational fishing was once described as a blood sport by those within the recreation.

 In fiction

 Blood sports have been a common theme in fiction.
-While historical fiction depicts real-life sports such as gladiatorial games and jousting, speculative fiction, not least dystopic science fiction suggests variants of blood sports in a contemporary or future society.
+While historical fiction depicts real-life sports such as gladiatorial games and jousting, speculative fiction, especially dystopic science fiction, suggests variants of blood sports in a contemporary or future society.
 Some popular works themed on blood sports are Battle Royale, The Hunger Games, The Running Man, The Long Walk, Fight Club, Death Race 2000, Amores Perros, Squid Game, Bloodsport, and The Most Dangerous Game.
-Blood sports are also a common setting for video games (Apex Legends, Danganronpa, Street Fighter, Mortal Kombat etc.), making up much of the fighting game genre.